Super Lawyers

 • Alan D. Kaye: Professor and Chairman of the Department of Anesthesiology at LSU Health Sciences Center in New Orleans.
 Dr. Kaye also has a Ph.D. in pharmacology.
 He has written over 200 book chapters and manuscripts on pulmonary vascular pharmacology and anesthesiology.
 He has testified in cases involving improper epidural placement, failure to plan and manage patient intraoperative fluids, and in a number of diet drug cases.

-• James M. Pepple: Anesthesiologist and pediatrics doctor at Sinai Hospital in Baltimore, Maryland.
+• James M. Pepple: An anesthesiologist and pediatrician at Sinai Hospital in Baltimore, Maryland.
 He has testified in cases involving negligence in placement and monitoring of a thoracic epidural, negligence in permitting decedent to aspirate stomach acids prior to surgery, negligent use of a post-surgery interscalen block, improper implementation of a biventricular cardioverter device, and in a number of cases where blindness or hypoxia resulted as a consequence of a poor plan or monitoring of anesthesia.

 • Jeffery S. Plotkin: Director of Transplant Anesthesiology and Professor of Anesthesiology and Surgery at Georgetown.
 Has been named in a few Maryland cases.
 Not a frequent flyer expert by any stretch.